The Five Functions Of The Skeletal System

 Posture depends on continuous communication between bones, muscles, and nerves.
 The skeleton provides anchor points for muscles that adjust tension to keep the body aligned.
 When posture shifts, bones redistribute forces to prevent strain on joints and ligaments.
 This dynamic balance allows people to sit, stand, and move with minimal energy expenditure while reducing wear on connective tissues.

-Movement and take advantage of
+Movement and make use of

 Bones as Levers and Joints as Pivots